 Victoria is renowned for its lush gardens and scenic parks, from the world-famous Butchart Gardens to smaller hidden gems that delight visitors year-round.

-1. Butchart Gardens Tours
+1. Visit The Butchart Gardens

 Victoria lives up to its “City of Gardens” nickname with abundant lush public gardens and parks to explore.
 The Butchart Gardens is likely the most famous, spanning 55 acres and displaying over a million bedding plants across several themed gardens, including the dramatic Sunken Garden, fragrant Rose Garden, serene Japanese Garden and lively Italian Garden.